armandofox/armandofox.github.io/_pages/quotes.md

   <dt>Where a great proportion of the people are suffered to languish in
-    helpless misery, that country must be ill-policed and wretchedly governed. </dt>
+    helpless misery, that country must be ill-policed and wretchedly governed.
+Gentlemen of education, he observed, were pretty much the same in all countries; the condition of the lower orders, the poor especially, was the true mark of national discrimination.</dt>
-  <dd> Gentlemen of education, he observed, were pretty much
+  <dd>Boswell,
-    the same in all countries; the condition of the lower orders, the poor especially, was the true mark of national discrimination. ---Boswell, Life of Johnson, quoted in Paul Theroux, <em>The Old Patagonian Express</em>
+    Life of Johnson, quoted in Paul Theroux, <em>The Old Patagonian Express</em>
   </dd>